kellydavid/DistributedFileSystem/README.md

 # DistributedFileSystem
-A Distributed File System implementation in scala.
+A Distributed File System implementation in Java.